Those with an education from Wellesley earn an average of $57K.

-It is also not uncommon to find former Wellesley students living and working in New York, N.Y. — this top-paying city is a popular destination with a median salary of $75K.
-Wellesley alumni in Boston, Mass. can often be found sliding in at the lower end of the pay scale, where median paychecks are the smallest at $55K.
+It is also not uncommon to find former Wellesley students living and working in New York, N.Y. — this top-paying city is a popular destination with a median salary of $83K.
+Home to the lowest median salary for Wellesley alumni is Boston, Mass., a popular place for former students despite its $55K average paycheck.

 |Academics||25th Percentile||75th Percentile|